Music by The Goodwills

 The Goodwills moved to Maleny in 2002 and got involved in community groups, including Tapestry choir, featured on their third CD, Loungeroom Legends You can read more about this live CD produced in 2006 by clicking on the drop down menu.

 Bob got on with running a media consultancy from home while Laurel more or less retired but remained very involved in local activities.
-They travelled a lot – overseas and around Australia and some of those experiences rubbed off on Bob as you will find out when you listen to their latest CD, The Last Waterhole.
+They travelled a lot – overseas and around Australia and some of those experiences rubbed off on Bob as you will find out when you listen to The Last Waterhole.